tsopeh/bee-fast-video/README.md

 - ✅ bring to front and enable native video controls for all videos on the page (reload the page to turn off)
 - ✅ toggle loop for any video
 - ✅ toggle Picture-in-Picture (`P`) for any video
-- ✅ disable (`B`)
+- ✅ enable/disable controls on any website; useful for video conferencing

 ## Development notes

 The extension was initially made based on a [Preact template](https://github.com/fell-lucas/chrome-extension-template-preact-vite), with most of the _extra_ stuff removed.
 The Preact was later replaced by [Solid](https://github.com/solidjs/solid) from version `v2.x.x`.

 The extension consists of the content script and a popup.
-These two components do not communicate in any way.
+These two components via `browserContext` and settings.

 ### Content script